johnwcowan/r7rs-work/AgnosticSql.md

     in the same way.
 But operators like `UNION` are not usable, because their operands are whole `SELECT` statements that can't be wrapped in parentheses.

-  * A vector with two or more elements outputs as a space-separated string of its contents.
+  * A vector outputs as a space-separated string of its contents.

   * A vector whose sole element is a list is output as a comma-separated string of its contents without parentheses.